ouspg/LLM-Hackathon/README.md

   cd LLM-Hackathon
 ```

 - Open `Dockerfile` with your text editor.
-Uncomment lines `RUN apt install cargo -y` and `RUN pip install maturin` to the `Dockerfile`, so it looks like in the image below:
+Uncomment lines `RUN apt install cargo -y` and `RUN pip install maturin` in the `Dockerfile`, so it looks like in the image below:

 ![Dockerfile for macOS](/assets/img/mac-setup.PNG "Dockerfile for macOS")